 On October 1, 1871, American physiologist Walter Bradford Cannon was born.
 Cannon coined the term fight or flight response, and he expanded on Claude Bernard’s concept of homeostasis.
 Homeostasis is the property of a system within an animal in which a variable, such as the concentration of a substance in solution, is actively regulated to remain very nearly constant.
 Examples of homeostasis include the regulation of body temperature, the pH of extracellular fluid, or the concentrations of sodium, potassium and calcium ions, as well as that of glucose in the blood plasma.

-Walter Bradford Cannon joined Harvard Medical Schools and started working at Bowditch’s Lab during his first year.
+Walter Bradford Cannon was born the son of a railwayman.
+He joined Harvard Medical Schools, where he graduated in biology in 1896 and earned a PhD in 1897.
+He already started working at Bowditch’s Lab during his first year at Harvard.
 Henry Pickering Bowditch, who had worked with Claude Bernard, directed the laboratory there.
-After earning his degree four years later, Cannon was hired by William Townsend Porter at Harvard as an instructor in the Department of Physiology.
-Cannon became Higginson Professor and chairman of the Department of Physiology at Harvard Medical School in 1906.
-From 1914 to 1916 he was also President of the American Physiological Society.
+After earning his degree, Cannon was hired by William Townsend Porter at Harvard as an instructor in the Department of Physiology.
+Cannon became George Higginson Professor of Physiology and chairman of the Department of Physiology at Harvard Medical School in 1906.

 When Cannon first started working with Bowditch he used the newly discovered X-rays to study the mechanism of swallowing and the motility of the stomach.
 He managed to demonstrate deglutition in a goose at the American Physiological Society meeting in December 1896.
 Cannon published his first paper on this research in the first issue of the American Journal of Physiology in January 1898.